AbdullahHabib-github/Embedding-Based-Search-Engine/README.md

 Step 7: Go to frontend.py and replace the line#6 with the Copied URL, Please make sure that the format is the same as the one mentioned before

 Step 8:
--On windows:
+- On windows:
 venv/Scripts/activate
--On Unix or MacOS:
+- On Unix or MacOS:
 source venv/bin/activate

 Step 9:  streamlit run frontend.py